 - For areas prone to Portuguese millipede invasion, there are some additional tips

-- Turn off external lights and use curtains / blinds during millipede season to make your home less attractive
+- Turn off external lights and use curtains / blinds during the season to make your home less attractive

-- Consider using a light trap away from the house as an alternative light source to attract and kill the millipedes
+- Consider using a light trap away from the house as an alternative light source to attract and kill them

-- Place smooth rounded physical barriers around the perimeter of the home at ground level to prevent millipedes climbing into your home (they cannot climb smooth surfaces)
+- Place smooth rounded physical barriers around the perimeter of the home at ground level to prevent them climbing into your home (they cannot climb smooth surfaces)

 MILLIPEDE CONTROL TIPS

-- Millipedes are easily killed with a direct spray of insecticides either with an aerosol or ready to use pump pack.
+- They are easily killed with a direct spray of insecticides either with an aerosol or ready to use pump pack.

-- Preventing the entry of millipedes is best achieved by carrying out a perimeter spray with an insecticides, focusing on good coverage at ground level and around potential entry points.
+- How to get rid of millipedes is best achieved by carrying out a perimeter spray with an insecticides, focusing on good coverage at ground level and around potential entry points.